-The Department of Planning and Environment is working towards creating well-connected, well-serviced communities to accommodate Sydney’s growing population.
+The Department is working towards creating well-connected, well-serviced communities to accommodate Sydney’s growing population.
 The Special Infrastructure Contribution (SIC) framework is one of many initiatives in place to help ensure the demands of the growing population are met in a timely manner.

 A Special Infrastructure Contribution is paid by developers to share the cost of delivering the infrastructure required to support growing communities.
 The SIC funds infrastructure such as schools, State and regional roads, regional open space, emergency and health facilities, and some public transport infrastructure.